-In the job categories for which you've employed Rutgers Advanced Certification Program completers, please rate the degree to which you agree or disagree with the following statements: The Rutgers Advanced Certification Program completers that l've employed Average SD N Are able to use data to inform their practice.
+In the job categories for which you've employed Rutgers Advanced Certification Program completers, please rate the degree to which you agree or disagree with the following statements: The Rutgers Advanced Certification Program completers that I've employed Average SD Ν Are able to use data to inform their practice.
 4.00 0.00 5 Use and understand research related to their job.
 4.00 0.00 5 Employ data analysis and evidence to develop supportive, diverse, equitable, and inclusive school environments.
 3.80 0.40 5 Lead and/or participate in collaborative activities with peers, parents, and other stakeholders.
 4.00 0.00 5 Support appropriate applications of technology for their area of specialization.
 4.00 0.00 5 Apply professional dispositions, laws and policies, codes of ethics and professional standards.
 4.00 0.00 5 Build positive and collaborative relationships with families and communities.
-4.00 0.00 5
+4.00 0.00 5 school/district was positive.
+3.74 0.44 23 Ay overall experience with the Rutgers-trained employees working in my chool/district was positive.
+3.74 0.44 23 -- --- ------ ------ ----

 Questions Average SD Ν The Rutgers completers I employed improved my P-12 students' learning outcomes.
 3.87 0.34 23 I am satisfied with the preparation my Rutgers-trained employees received.
-3.78 0.41 23 My overall experience with the Rutgers-trained employees working in my school/district was positive.
-3.74 0.44 23
+3.78 0.41 23